-A seemingly simple life lesson we learned in childhood has resurfaced as a golden rule during the coronavirus outbreak: wash your hands.
-87% of Americans reported washing their hands more frequently and/or for longer periods of time during this public health emergency.
+A seemingly simple life lesson we learned in childhood has resurfaced as a golden rule during the coronavirus outbreak: Wash your hands.
+Eighty-nine percent of Americans reported washing their hands more frequently and/or for longer periods of time during this public health emergency.
 Public health officials and organizations like the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have encouraged people around the world to take additional safety precautions and, according to our survey, most people are listening.

-- 19% change clothes upon returning home from the store and/or pharmacy
+- 33% change clothes upon returning home from the store or pharmacy